The new science to writing killer copy

-Now you know way too much about Robot Vacuums and how to steal copy, I hope you are ready to give it a go that you will create powerful copy that resonates.
+Now you know way too much about Robot Vacuums and how to steal a copy, I hope you are ready to give it a go that you will create powerful copy that resonates.

 At Heights we have a 1,000+ swipe file that we’ve created over time.
 Whenever we write any copy, we go first to the raw data and customer desire map.
 We try to always use the customers’ words rather than our own, even for the small things.
 Does our target audience say they suffer from brain fog or feel foggy?
 Check the swipe file.

 This is such a powerful technique to get into your customers’ minds and write better copy faster.
-Let’s encourage this type of stealing and create beautiful customer-centric copy.
+Let’s encourage this type of stealing and create a beautiful customer-centric copy.